WenzhouXia/HALO/README.md

   The full camera-ready code release is in preparation.

   ## Open-Source Plan

-  We plan to release the code in two stages:

-  - **2026-03-01**: Initial release of the core HALO framework.
+  - **2026-03**: Full open-source release of the core HALO framework.
-  - **2026-03-15**: Full open-source release, including complete scripts, configs, and reproducibility materials.

   Timeline may be adjusted slightly based on the camera-ready process.